Q: What is Amazon WorkSpaces?

 Q: How long does it take for my Amazon WorkSpace to be available once I attempt to log in?

-If your Amazon WorkSpace has not yet stopped, your connection is almost instantaneous.
+A: If your Amazon WorkSpace has not yet stopped, your connection is almost instantaneous.
 If you Amazon WorkSpace has already stopped, in most cases it will be available within two minutes.
 For BYOL AutoStop WorkSpaces, a large number of concurrent logins could result in significantly increased time for a WorkSpace to be available.
 If you expect many users to log into your BYOL AutoStop WorkSpaces at the same time, please consult your account manager for advice.

 Q: Can I use the built in microphone and speakers for making audio calls?

-Q: Does Audio-in work with mobile clients such as Android, iOS, and Chromebooks?
+Q: Does Audio-in work with mobile clients such as Android, iPadOS, and Android-compatible Chrome OS devices?

-Audio-in is supported on the Windows, OSX and iOS clients.
+A: Audio-in is supported on the Windows, macOS, Android and iPadOS clients.

 Q: How do I enable Audio-in for my WorkSpaces?